 Most Mosin Nagant owners will eventually want to remove the bayonet from their rifle.
 The process is actually quite simple, but does require a few specific tools.
 This article will outline the steps necessary to safely and easily remove the bayonet from a Mosin Nagant M44.

 The first step is to remove the magazine from the rifle.
-Next, cock the rifle and pull the charging handle to the rear.
+Next, angling the rifle and pull the charging handle to the rear.
 This will put the rifle into what is called “open bolt” position.
 At this point, the bayonet can be unscrewed from the muzzle by hand.

 If the bayonet is stuck, or if you do not have the strength to unscrew it by hand, you can use a tool to help.
 A pipe wrench or large channel locks will work.
 Just be careful not to damage the muzzle threads.

 Once the bayonet is unscrewed, it can be removed from the rifle.
 Be careful not to lose the small spring and detent that are located inside the bayonet socket.
 These parts are essential for proper re-assembly.